HomeAI workflowFrom product instinct to stakeholder alignment in an afternoon

 The problem

 Loft's home and library screens were identical: both just showed a flat list of bookmarks.
-The original design assumed a recommendation engine and user-generated content that never made it to MVP, so engineering defaulted to a plain list.
+The original design included a recommendation engine that never made it to MVP, so engineering defaulted to a plain list.
 Two screens, same thing.

-The question became: what makes the home screen feel personal and useful using only data that already exists for every user?
+The question became: what makes the home screen feel personal and useful using only data that already exists, without significant engineering effort?

 The prototype